-If you’re in the upper south, parts of the midwest, pacific northwest, or northeast U.S., your lawn is most likely planted with cool season grasses like Kentucky bluegrass, perennial ryegrass, fine fescue and/or tall fescue.
+In the upper south, parts of the midwest, pacific northwest, or northeast U.S., your lawn is most likely planted with cool season grasses like Kentucky bluegrass, perennial ryegrass, fine fescue or tall fescue.
 Cool season grasses look great in spring and fall because they thrive when daytime temperatures are in the 60-75 degree range and rainfall is normal.
-But during the dog days of summer, usually July and August, they become dormant until temperatures return to more favorable conditions sometime in September.
+But during the dog days of summer, usually in July and August, they become dormant until temperatures return to more favorable conditions sometime in September.

 Dormancy is a survival mechanism for cool season grasses.
 When daytime temps consistently reach 90+, the grass re-allocates its resources to the roots and crown instead of the blades.
 Very little growth occurs and the grass turns brown, giving homeowners the impression their lawn is dead or diseased.

 From Louisiana State University Ag Center: “Grasses have the ability to go dormant for differing lengths of time depending on their genetics, rooting and overall health.
 The spectrum of grass stress runs from reduced growth or some discoloration at moderately dry levels; to drier conditions where recovery is possible but plants brown out (fire up) and weaken; to deep dormancy where we see damage or death.
 Dormancy is simply a state of reduced metabolism and water usage where the plant focuses resources on the roots and survival.
 The grass will turn mostly brown and is considered unsightly – but not dead.”